rjorton/minion_genotyper_recombination/README.md

     7	4	----------YR-	411a4dbb-3e07-49be-a1b1-68bd5353326a
 ---

 File 3: _genotypes_no_match.txt - a summary of each genotype observed and the number of times it is observed.
-The genotypes in this file are those not related to strains 1 or 2 (so presumably errorenous)
+The genotypes in this file are those not related to strains 1 or 2 (so presumably errors).
+The fields are N (the genotype number),
+Code (the code observed in the read),
+Count (the number of times this particular code is observed in the reads).
+The file is sorted by the Count field so the most abundant genotypes are first.

 ---
     N	Code	Count